day8/re-frame/docs/on-stable-dom-handlers.md

 performance-critical components.
 Indeed, you may never need it, but understanding it will deepen your knowledge about Reagent.

-A performance-critical component would need to be:
+A performance-critical component would need to satisfy all of the following:

-  1. repeatedly used on a page, perhaps within the rows of a list or cells of a grid
+  1. be repeatedly used on a page, perhaps within the rows of a list, or the cells of a grid, or the branches of a tree
   2. and then be re-rendered ***a lot***
   3. and involve creating anonymous callback functions in re-renders